wallaceoc/DevOps-Course-Starter/README.md

 ## TESTING
 Add pytest as a dependency of our project by running poetry add pytest.
 This should download pytest and also update pyproject.toml for you.
+NOTE: This will only need to be run by one person and anyone following this should not need to as long as they run the "poetry install" command to update their dependencies.
+This will get pulled in automatically for following users because it's now registered in the pyproject.toml
 '''bash
 $ poetry add pytest
 '''